meriladislav/odimh5_validator/README.md

     $make

 This will compile all the necessary sources and create the odimh5-validate binary in the odimh5_validator/bin subdirectory.

 The last step is to setup the `ODIMH5_VALIDATOR_CSV_DIR` environment variable, which is the path to the directory with the csv tables describing the ODIM-H5 standard.
-The default csv tables are in the odimh5_validator/data subdirectory, so You can set the `ODIMH5_VALIDATOR_CSV_DIR` variable as the full path to this directoty:
+The default csv tables are in the odimh5_validator/data subdirectory, so You can set the `ODIMH5_VALIDATOR_CSV_DIR` variable as the full path to this directoty (the best solution is to add this line to Your ~/.profile or ~/.bashrc file):

     $export ODIMH5_VALIDATOR_CSV_DIR=/your/path/there/odimh5_validator/data